sci-hpc/scicluster/jobs/slurm_parameter.rst

 SLURM Workload Manager
 =======================

-SLURM is the workload manager and job scheduler used for Sci-cluster-testing.
+`SLURM <https://slurm.schedmd.com/>`_ is the workload manager and job scheduler used for Scicluster.

 There are two ways of starting jobs with SLURM; either interactively with ``srun`` or as a script with ``sbatch``.